hamk-uas/datacube-storage-lab/README.md

 ### Zarr and async zipped Zarr patch time series load time, Zarr time chunk sizes 20, 40, 80 (May 19, 2025)

+This benchmark result was obtained after switching to a custom async filesystem for reading zip contents.
+Also, Zarr stores in the benchmark were made persistent to remove the overhead opening a zipped Zarr.

 ```mermaid
 ---
 config: